dmd-program/dmd-100-sp18/projects/ritual/ritual_interview.md

 3. If you could change something about your day, what would it be?
 4. Is there something that, if only you were incredibly good at it, you could improve some aspect of your life?
    1. Why aren't you good at it? \("it" should be a specific thing, see **Laddering - Five 'Why?'s**\)

+**Life-long challenges:**

+1. Keeping in mind all that you have learned from your life, pretend that you are being asked this question back when you were really young.
+What do you want to be when you grow up?
+2. Why did you choose this answer?
+3. Is there anything preventing you from doing this now?
+If so, what are some of those things?
+   1. Why do you think that is? \("it" should be a specific thing, see **Laddering - Five 'Why?'s**\)
+4. What do you value more, **adventure** or **stability**?
+   1. Why do you think that is? \("it" should be a specific thing, see **Laddering - Five 'Why?'s**\)

 #### Laddering - Five 'Why?'s